 died Easter Sunday 1915 aged 79

 Albert Shelton is the son of William and Emma Weatherhead; Lilian is the wife of Albert Shelton.

 Lilian Weatherhead (née Hicks) (1876‒1937)

-Lilian Hicks was born in Cambridge in the second quarter of 1876, and was baptized at the church of St Andrew the Less on 24 September of that year, daughter of Alfred Hicks, carpenter, joiner and builder, and his wife Emily (née Short).
+Lilian Hicks was born in Cambridge in the second quarter of 1876, and was baptised at the church of St Andrew the Less on 24 September of that year, daughter of Alfred Hicks, carpenter, joiner and builder, and his wife Emily (née Short).
 Alfred and Emily had, in all, at least twelve children of whom four died.
 Lilian’s siblings included Alfred (bapt.1863), Ellie (or Nelly) Sebbella (bapt.1864), John (bapt.1871), Robert (bapt.1873), Martin Frank (bapt.1874), Frederick Horace (bapt.1878) and Gilbert (bapt.1880).
 The family lived at 47 City Road, and was part of a larger Hicks family of builders at 47‒51 City Road, other members of which are buried at AL399.
 Lilian’s father Alfred died in 1881, aged 42, after which his widow Emily continued to be involved in the business until her death in 1892 at the age of 52.